Rick Lombardo, Producing Artistic Director

-Rick Lombardo is in his fifth season as Artistic Director at San Jose Rep where his productions include The Death of the Novel, God of Carnage, A Christmas Carol (2011 and 2012), Spring Awakening, Love in American Times, The Dresser, Black Pearl Sings!, The Weir, and As You Like It.
-He was previously the artistic director for 13 years at the award-winning New Repertory Theatre in Greater Boston and in 2009 was awarded the Norton Prize for Sustained Excellence from the Boston Theater Critics Association for his work.
+Rick Lombardo is in his sixth season as Artistic Director at the Rep where his productions have included The Death of the Novel, Disconnect, God of Carnage, A Christmas Carol, Spring Awakening, Love in American Times, The Dresser, Black Pearl Sings!, The Weir, and As You Like It.
+He was previously the artistic director for 13 seasons at New Repertory Theatre in Boston and in 2009 was awarded the Norton Prize for Sustained Excellence from the Boston Theater Critics Association for his work.
 His more than thirty productions there included award-winning productions of The Clean House, Sweeney Todd, Rosencrantz and Guildenstern are Dead, A Streetcar Named Desire, Ragtime, and Waiting for Godot.
 His production of Bill W. and Dr. Bob enjoyed an extended run off-Broadway.
 His work has also been seen at the Kennedy Center, Arena Stage, Arizona Theatre Company, New York City's Town Hall, Opera Boston, Wellfleet Harbor Actors Theater, The Actors Shakespeare Project, Porthouse Theater, and The Berkshire Theatre Festival, among others.
 He was co-director of the theatre program at Fordham University's College at Lincoln Center, and founding artistic director of the off-Broadway Stillwater Theatre Company in New York.
-Mr. Lombardo is an Executive Board member of the Stage Directors and Choreographers Society and lives in San Jose with his wife, actress Rachel Harker, and daughter.
+He is an Executive Board member of the Stage Directors and Choreographers Society and a Senior Fellow with the American Leadership Forum Silicon Valley.
+He lives in San Jose with his wife, actress Rachel Harker, and daughter.

 Kirsten Brandt, Associate Artistic Director